Ronakdesai121/ODICS_PostgreSQL_to_ADWC/README.md

 - To install **ODI Studio** you would need a Database and Java Cloud Service (JCS)

-- Follow this link if you are installing ODICS for the very first time[ODICS Installation](https://oraclecps.github.io/odi_config_martha/?page=readme.md)
+- Follow this link if you are installing ODICS for the very first time.
+[ODICS Installation](https://oraclecps.github.io/odi_config_martha/?page=readme.md)

 ### Create Database (Dbaas)